anthonymobile/njbuswatcher_2020/README.md

 **tripwatcher.py**
 - `Interpolate+log missed stops`: after scanning each trip and logging any new arrivals, run a function that interpolates arrival times for any stops in between arrivals in the trip card -- theoretically there shouldn't be a lot though if the trip card is correct since we are grabbing positions every 30 seconds.

-**ReportCard.py** The flask app.
-Changes here should be minimal until we start building new routes to exploit the v2 Localizer.
-- `Restore and test API routes`: first since the map will depend on them.
-- `Restore and test main routes`: first since the map will depend on them.
-Refactor as possible to simplify and speed up.

 **Databases.py**
 - `relationships! use them!` `children_ScheduledStops` and `parent_Trip` are incredibly use attributes any record i pull from the db will have now. use them to extend the query sets we get back!!!!